ammar-tanwar/bloglearnbay/posts/media-hospitality-and-transportation-know-how-data-science-will-help-you-to-survive.md

 Image created by Author

 Transportation is not indifferent to losses.
 The pressure on the organization during this coronavirus pandemic is from the relocation of citizens to the core transport with the basic workforce to keep cargo and key and important workers on the move.
-Shifted to system maintenance. _The side effect of this shift is the sudden change in the revenue sources of transportation companies, many of which are experiencing unexpected financial constraints._ Organizations need to plan to ensure that the transport network is ready to return to normal if the coronavirus pandemic blockade is lifted._ An article by[ Deloitte](https://www2.deloitte.com/us/en/pages/about-deloitte/articles/covid-19/covid-19-impact-on-transportation-sector.html) has outlined all the shortcomings of the transport industry._
+Shifted to system maintenance. _The side effect of this shift is the sudden change in the revenue sources of transportation companies, many of which are experiencing unexpected financial constraints._ Organizations need to plan to ensure that the transport network is ready to return to normal if the coronavirus pandemic blockade is lifted._ An article by <a href="https://www2.deloitte.com/us/en/pages/about-deloitte/articles/covid-19/covid-19-impact-on-transportation-sector.html" target="_blank">Deloitte</a> has outlined all the shortcomings of the transport industry.

 So what can be done?
-These industries need to make space for more[ data science jobs](https://www.learnbay.co/data-science-course/know-the-best-strategy-to-find-the-right-data-science-job-in-delhi/) to revive their infrastructure.
+These industries need to make space for more <a href="https://www.learnbay.co/data-science-course/know-the-best-strategy-to-find-the-right-data-science-job-in-delhi/" target="_blank">data science jobs</a> to revive their infrastructure.
 Data science tools will allow a much better understanding of the pain points in the domains and help with their growth even during a natural disaster.
 If this isn’t convincing, let us see the need for data science in the aforementioned sectors.

 ## Need for Data Science in Media, Hospitality, and Transportation